Distribution free MMD tests for model selection with estimated parameters: Introduction

-Once some estimated pseudo-true values $\an$ and $\bn$ and a sample from $P$ are available, a model selection test is typically based on the random quantities where $\hat\pi (P_1,P_2)$ denotes an estimator of $\pi(P_1,P_2)$ for any couple of probability distributions $(P_1,P_2)$.
+where $\hat\pi (P_1,P_2)$ denotes an estimator of $\pi(P_1,P_2)$ for any couple of probability measures $(P_1,P_2)$.
 Unfortunately, the asymptotic distribution of $\Tc_n$ is generally complex.
-Indeed, the randomness of the estimated parameters of both models matter to state the limiting law of $\Tc_n$ under $\Hc_{0,\Mc_1,\Mc_2}$.
-This is particularly the case for overlapping models, i.e.\ for models $\Mc_1$ and $\Mc_2$ for which $P_\as=P_\bs$, a situation that often cannot be excluded.
-For example, this is the case for the KL divergence, where $\Tc_n$ is no longer distribution-free, see~\cite[Theorem 3.3]{Vuong1989}.
-Moreover, the methodology of~\cite{Vuong1989} requires pre-testing to know whether the competing models are overlapping, a feature that is generally considered as a drawback.
-Some variations of the traditional test of \cite{Vuong1989} have been proposed in the literature to avoid pre-testing and to keep its asymptotic standard normal distribution, see notably~\cite{shi2015nondegenerate,schennach2017simple,liao2020nondegenerate} and the references therein.
+Indeed, the randomness of the estimated parameters of both models matters to state the limiting law of $\Tc_n$ under $\Hc^{(\pi)}_{0,\Mc_1,\Mc_2}$.
+This is particularly the case for overlapping models, i.e.\ for models $\Mc_1$ and $\Mc_2$ for which $P_\as=Q_\bs$, a situation that often cannot be excluded.
+For example, this is the case for the KL divergence, where $\Tc_n$ is no longer distribution free~\citep[Theorem 3.3]{Vuong1989}.
+Therefore, the methodology of~\citet{Vuong1989} requires pre-testing to know whether the competing models are overlapping, a feature that is generally considered as a drawback.
+Some variations of the traditional test of \cite{Vuong1989} have been proposed in the literature to avoid pre-testing and to keep its asymptotic standard normal distribution.
+See, notably,~\citet{shi2015nondegenerate},~\cite{schennach2017simple} and the references therein.